Sistan

 Map of Sistan (labelled Sakastan) in c.
 100 BC.

-Sistān (سیستان), also known as Sakastān (سَكستان, lit. 'the land of the Saka', current name: Zabol) and Sijistan (سِجِستان), is a historical region in south-eastern Iran, and extending across the borders of south-western Afghanistan, and south-western Pakistan.
+Sistān (سیستان), formerly known as Sakastān (سَكستان, lit. 'the land of the Saka', current name: Zabol) and Sijistan (سِجِستان), is a historical region in south-eastern Iran, and extending across the borders of south-western Afghanistan.
 Mostly corresponding to the then Achaemenid region of Drangiana and extending southwards of the Helmand River not far off from the city of Alexandria in Arachosia.
 Largely desert, the region is bisected by the Helmand River, which empties into the Hamun Lake, located in Zabol, that forms part of the border between Iran and Afghanistan.

 Etymology

 Sistan derives its name from Sakastan ("the land of the Saka").
 The Sakas were a Scythian tribe which migrated to the Iranian Plateau and Indus valley between the 2nd century BC and the 1st century, where they carved a kingdom known as the Indo-Scythian Kingdom.
 In the Bundahishn, a Zoroastrian scripture written in Pahlavi, the province is called "Seyansih".
 After the Arab conquest of Iran, the province became known as Sijistan/Sistan.

 Coinage of the Sakaurakae ruler Tanlesmos (Sakastan, circa 80-40 BC).
 A Parthian drachm of Orodes II with the addition of a contermark with portraiture and the name TANLHC around.

 In the Shahnameh, Sistan is also known as Zabulistan, identified with the city of Zabol in present-day Sistan and Baluchestan, Iran.
 It is the legendary homeland of Rostam, the epic hero, and a vital center of Persian mythology.
 While historical Zabulistan extended into parts of modern-day Afghanistan, the Shahnameh presents it as an integral part of Greater Iran, rooted in Iranian cultural and literary identity.